The Commonplace

 0.14

 Adoption of AI and data-driven governance is highly uneven across jurisdictions and sectors, driven by institutional capacity, governance frameworks, and public trust.
-Adoption Rate mixed high adoption level/maturity of AI-driven governance systems
+Adoption Rate mixed adoption level/maturity of AI-driven governance systems

 n=103